-Corporate Bank expects to build on the strong momentum in the first halfnine months of 2023 to continue for the full year, with its performance being supported by the interest rate environment and progress on its strategic initiatives supporting performance in 2023, despite macro-economic uncertainties.
-Revenues are expected to be higher compared to the prior year with growth across all three client segments, driven by improvements in interest rates, pricing discipline and further impacts of the segments growth initiatives.
+Corporate Bank expects to build on the strong momentum in the first half of 2023, with the interest rate environment and progress on its initiatives to support the supporting performance in 2023, despite macroeconomic uncertainties.
+Revenues are expected to be higher compared to the prior year with growth across all three client segments, driven by further improvements in interest rates, pricing discipline and further impacts of growth initiatives.
 The business segment expects the interest revenues to normalize in the second half of the year and an acceleration of the pass-through of higher interest rates to clients.

-Corporate Treasury Services revenues are anticipated to be higher with a strong momentum in the Corporate Cash Management business and growth in noninterest revenues.
-Corporate Cash Management revenues will continue to be driven by the net interest income from interest rates above prior year and pricing discipline and a strong deposit base.
-Trade Finance & Lending revenues will be impacted by the continued selective balance sheet deployment and reduced funding benefits including from the ECB's Targeted Longer Term Refinancing Operations ("TLTRO") program, partially offset by higher commission and fee income.
-Institutional Client Services revenues are expected to be higher, supported by higher interest rates and business growth.
-In Business Banking, revenues are expected to be significantly higher compared to the prior year from growth in net interest income, principally due to higher interest rates in Germany, and supported by stable loan volumes and deposit balances.
+Corporate Treasury Services revenues are anticipated to be higher due towith a strong momentum in the Corporate Cash Management business and growth in structured and flow trade finance solutions noninterest revenues.
+Corporate Cash Management revenues will continue to be driven by the net interest income from interest rates above prior year and pricing discipline.
+Trade Finance & Lending revenues will be impacted by the continued selective balance sheet deployment and reduced funding benefits including from the ECB's Targeted Longer Term Refinancing Operations ("TLTRO") program.
+Institutional Client Services revenues are expected to be slightly higher, supported by business growth and higher interest rates and business growth.
+In Business Banking, revenues are expected to be significantly higher compared to the prior year from growth in net interest income, principally due to higher interest rates in Germany and supported by stable loan volumes and deposit balances.